Side Hustles for Stay-at-Home Moms: What Podbase Data Shows

 20. Grant Writer or Non-Profit Consultant

-Grant writing is another specialized, high-value side hustle for stay at home moms with nonprofit or fundraising experience.
-You’ll research funding opportunities and write persuasive grant proposals to help organizations secure financial support.
+Grant writing is a specialized, high-value side hustle for stay at home moms with nonprofit or fundraising experience.
+You'll research funding opportunities and write persuasive grant proposals to help organizations secure financial support.

 Pros